PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. versionadded:: 1.3.3

+  .. versionchanged:: 1.6.0
+    Default value changed from 1500 to 1232.

   Set the UDP payload size advertised via EDNS on self-generated responses.
 In accordance with :rfc:`RFC 6891 <6891#section-6.2.5>`, values lower than 512 will be treated as equal to 512.

   :param int payloadSize: The responder's maximum UDP payload size, in bytes.
-Default is 1500.
+Default is 1232 since 1.6.0, it was 1500 before.

 Security Polling
 ~~~~~~~~~~~~~~~~